 My schedule has been so hectic lately, so I haven’t had time to create any new makeup tutorials.
-I got the new Morphe x Jaclyn Hill Eyeshadow Palette a few weeks ago and have been feeling so inspired, and made it a priority to get a pictorial together for you using this palette.
+I got the new Morphe x Jaclyn Hill Eyeshadow Palette a few weeks ago (check out my review here) and have been feeling so inspired, and made it a priority to get a pictorial together for you using this palette.
 I don’t think I can ever get tired of a bold cut-crease — it’s my favorite type of makeup look to do, so that’s what I’m serving you today.

 1: Morphe x Jaclyn Hill Eyeshadow Palette | 2: Hard Candy Medium Light Glamoflauge Heavy Duty Concealer | 3: Rimmel Transparent Stay Matte Pressed Powder | 4: IT Cosmetics Black No-Tug Waterproof Anti-aging Gel Eyeliner Pencil | 5: Wet n Wild Black MegaLiner Liquid Eyeliner | 6: Be Goddi Lashes Xochiq Mink Eyelashes | 7: Morphe Virgin Liquid Lip | 8: Morphe Peanut Liquid Lip | 9: Mirabella Beauty Glossed Colour Luxe Lip Gloss

 - Roxanne – Crease